7 Warning Signs that Your Employees are About to Quit

 You can spot this sort of life-altering change by engaging on a real, personal level with your employees.
 Ask them how they are doing, take an interest in their families and genuinely empathize with them in their times of need.

-If you’d like to keep these employees, try giving them some time off or even a lightened workload for a short period.
+If you’d like to keep these employees, try giving them some time off by adjusting their work schedule or even a lightened workload for a short period.
 If they have the opportunity to de-stress and take care of what’s happening in their lives off the clock, chances are they’ll be less prone to make rash decisions about their careers.

 Jealousy Rears Its Head